-HI-EMA NEWS RELEASE: Emergency proclamation signed by Governor Ige in preparation for Ignacio’s arrival to HawaiiPosted on Aug 28, 2015 in Latest News, Newsroom, Press Releases
+HI-EMA NEWS RELEASE: Emergency proclamation signed by Governor Ige in preparation for Ignacio’s arrival to HawaiiPosted on Aug 28, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — This afternoon, Gov. David Ige signed an emergency proclamation in anticipation of the arrival of Hurricane Ignacio.
 National Weather Service (NWS) has advised that even though Ignacio’s track is still highly uncertain, the system has the ability to cause widespread damage across the state.